-Information as to bids on and awards of state and state agency mineral leases shall be published in SONRIS, the Department of Natural Resources's Strategic Online Natural Resources Information System, at www.sonris.com.
+Information as to bids on and awards of state and state agency mineral leases shall be published in SONRIS, the Department of Natural Resources' Strategic Online Natural Resources Information System, at http://sonris.com/.

 X. Step 9: Issuance and Execution of State and State Agency Mineral Lease Contracts after the State Mineral Lease Sale